Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 ## Getting Diaspora Source

 Our code is hosted at GitHub (which also hosts the wiki page you're reading).
-Our test suite is run at <a href="http://travis-ci.org/#!/diaspora/diaspora" target="_blank">Travis CI</a>, you should check build status and verify your Ruby/DB combo are green and pass all tests before you pull code.
+Our test suite is run at <a href="http://travis-ci.org/#!/diaspora/diaspora" target="_blank">Travis CI</a>, you should check build status and verify your Ruby/DB combo are green in the master branch and pass all tests before you pull code.

-To get a copy of the Diaspora source, use the following command:
+To get a copy of the Diaspora source from the master branch, use the following command:

-    git clone git://github.com/diaspora/diaspora.git && cd diaspora
+    git clone -b master git://github.com/diaspora/diaspora.git && cd diaspora

 If you have never used GitHub before, their <a href="http://help.github.com/" target="_blank">help desk</a> has a pretty awesome guide for getting set up.

+If you already cloned the repository get sure to checkout the master branch with

+    git checkout master

 ## Installing Diaspora